Federal Constabulary: Organizational structure

-The Frontier Constabulary is headed by the Commandant, the equivalent of Inspector General of Police (BPS-22 grade) and is popularly referred to as the CFC.
+The Federal Constabulary is headed by the Commandant, the equivalent of Inspector General of Police (BPS-22 grade) and is popularly referred to as the CFC.
 The Deputy Commandant is equivalent of Deputy Inspector General of Police; a District Officer is equivalent of Senior Superintendent of Police and an Assistant District Officer is the equivalent of Assistant Superintendent of Police.
 The senior hierarchy of FC is drawn from the Police Service of Pakistan.

 Ranks

 Area of responsibility

-FC accomplishes its basic function by dividing the area of responsibility into F.C districts which in turn have an intricate network of Forts, Posts and Pickets located strategically along the tribal settled border.
-With the passage of time, and additional duties assigned to FC, the geographical area covered by FC also increased.
-At present there are 17 FC districts stretching from Gilgit in the extreme north to Karachi in the extreme South of the country.
-Thus in all the provinces of Pakistan, except Punjab, FC is performing its duties.
-However, various FC platoons have also been deployed in Punjab for the security of sensitive installations and VVIPs.
+The Frontier Constabulary accomplished its basic function by dividing the area of responsibility into the Frontier Constabulary districts which in turn had an intricate network of Forts, Posts and Pickets located strategically along the tribal settled border.
+With the passage of time, and additional duties assigned to the Frontier Constabulary, the geographical area covered by the Frontier Constabulary was also increased.
+Until 2025 there were 17 Frontier Constabulary districts stretching from Gilgit in the extreme north to Karachi in the extreme South of the country.
+Thus, until 2025, in all the provinces of Pakistan, except Punjab, the Frontier Constabulary was performing duties.
+However, various Frontier Constabulary platoons had also been deployed in Punjab for the security of sensitive installations and VVIPs.

+As of 2025, the new Federal Constabulary is to be active and deployed to every province of Pakistan as well as the autonomous Northern areas.

-Following are some major duties which are assigned to Frontier Constabulary:
+Following are some major duties which are assigned to Federal Constabulary: